-Wanless Lake is a 18 mile out and back trail located near Trout Creek, Montana and is rated as moderate.
-The trail is primarily used for hiking and is best used from July until September.
+Wanless Lake is a 14.6 mile moderately trafficked out and back trail located near Trout Creek, Montana that features a great forest setting and is rated as moderate.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from July until September.

 It was a very long and tough hike.
 You will want to have at least 4 liters of water with you.
 This is a dry trail, that has the heat bouncing off of the rocks you are hiking up.
 So be prepared with lots of water, and make sure you start off well hydrated!
 The first part is approximately 5 miles straight up of switch backs.
 Once you get to the top of the ridge, it's absolutely breathtaking!
 Feels like you are on top of the world!
 Followed by four miles of switch backs down to Wanless lake.
 There is an upper lake about a mile down from the ridge, with camping spots.
 This is an extremely difficult trail.
 You will want to be in great shape for this one!
 Believe me!
 This trail will play with your mind...
 Be warned!
 You will think you are almost there, and you're nowhere close.
 This happens the whole hike!
 This hike definitely feels like it is wat more than 9 miles to Wanless lake.
 But, it really is only 9.
 I promise.
 And it's totally worth it!